Protect and Preserve your Records for Long Life

 Or use LAST Record Cleaning Machine (RCM) Fluid with vacuum operated record cleaning machines.

 QUESTION: Does using LAST All Purpose Record Cleaner or a vacuum system remove the LAST Record Preservative?
-Briefly, LAST Record Preservative is not soluble in the record cleaning chemistries used in manual, nor in vacuum operated cleaning operations.
+No!
+LAST Record Preservative is not soluble in the record cleaning chemistries used in record cleaning operations.
 LAST Record Preservative has an extreme affinity for vinyl, and once in place, is very difficult to remove.
-Also, once in place on the surface of the record, there is a diffusion process (aided by passage of the stylus along the groove walls) wherein the treatment penetrates from 10 to 15 molecular layers into the surface of the vinyl until an equilibrium is established.
+Once in place on the surface of the record, there is a diffusion process (aided by passage of the stylus along the groove walls) wherein the treatment penetrates from 10 to 15 molecular layers into the surface of the vinyl until an equilibrium is established.

 2. Preserve and Protect Against Shock-Wave Damage